We are open and COVID-19 SECURE. Click here to find out more

 Please be aware that the Pet Travel Scheme does not apply to all countries.
 If you are in any doubt, please check with DEFRA to ensure the correct requirements are met for the country you are travelling to.

-In order for the vet to issue a passport for your pet, there are a couple of things which need to be done.
+In order for the vet to issue an Animal Health Certificate for your pet, there are a couple of things which need to be done.

 Once these criteria have been fulfilled, a passport can be issued.
-When collecting a pet passport from us, we ask you to read through it carefully to ensure no mistakes have been made.
+When collecting an Animal Health Certificate from us, we ask you to read through it carefully to ensure no mistakes have been made.

-Now you have a passport for your pet, you can start travelling with him or her.
+Now you have an Animal Health Certificate for your pet, you can start travelling with him or her.
 There are a few things to remember when going on holiday, some are requirements for re-entry into the UK and some are suggestions to ensure a pleasant holiday for all!!

 The rabies vaccination is valid for three years and it is your responsibility to ensure a booster is given on time.
 We do our best to post reminders but it is not a fool proof system!
 Make sure you double check your pet's passport at the same time as checking the dates on yours!

 When returning to Britain, between 24 and 120 hours (one to five days) before your arrival in Britain, a specific parasite treatment against Tapeworm must be given to dogs by a vet in the E.U.
-The details of this treatment are to be recorded in the E.U.
-Pet Passport.
+The details of this treatment are to be recorded on the Animal Health Certificate.

 Cats do not require any parasite treatment to be given.